jointly supported by S2P

 ESA's Space Safety Programme aims at mitigating and preventing the impact of hazards from space, protecting our planet, activities and infrastructures.
 The programme further builds on the work carried out as part of ESA's Space Situational Awareness programme which took place over the period 2009 - 2019.
 For more about Space Safety and Security at ESA see Safety and Security.

-The SSA Space Weather Service Network
+The ESA Space Weather Service Network

 Europe already has a wealth of expertise and assets providing high-quality scientific observations, results and models in the domain of space weather, together with a growing number of space-weather 'products' - processed, usable data - which are being used by customers across Europe in industry, government and research institutes.
-ESA's SSA Space Weather (SWE) Service Network builds firmly upon this foundation to implement a federated European Space Weather service provision concept, avoiding duplication and ensuring that these existing assets and resources play a key role in Europe's new coordinated Space Weather Service provision system.
+ESA's Space Weather (SWE) Service Network builds firmly upon this foundation to implement a federated European Space Weather service provision concept, avoiding duplication and ensuring that these existing assets and resources play a key role in Europe's new coordinated Space Weather Service provision system.

 The Space Weather Service Network aims to provide timely and reliable space weather information to end users.
 Individual products, reports, toolkits and user support are grouped into targeted services according to the needs of user communities from spacecraft operators through to power system operators.
 The online component of the SWE Services can be accessed via the SWE Portal.
 These online services are complemented by the SWE Helpdesk which is available to respond to queries and requests for support from registered users.